Elleined/go-file-server-api/README.md

 2. Supply the proper values for .env file present locally in this project folder because godotenv will load it and that will used in project.

 ### in release mode (production)
+1. Default mode!
+If GIN_MODE is set to release or blank it will run in release mode
-1. You need to dynamically supply the .env file absolutely!
+2. You need to dynamically supply the .env file absolutely!
 Use `-e KEY=VALUE` to supply the individual env variables. (not recommended)
 Use `--env-file .env` to supply the .env file (recommended)